 |

-have served in the forces.
-This page is dedicated to all who lost their
+or our families have served in the forces.
+This page is dedicated to all

-lives during World War 2, and in memory of the sacrifice that was given
+who lost their lives during World War 2, and in memory of the sacrifice

 The decision to go